foliea/grounds-exec-deprecated/docs/IMAGES.md

 ### Build the image

-Use `docker` to build the image like you usually do:
+Build the image like you usually do with `docker`:

     $ docker build -t grounds/exec-c dockerfiles/exec-c